MachineLearningBCAM/Load-forecasting-IEEE-TPWRS-2020/Example/README.md

 # Example

-We forecast load for 400 buildings

-The dataset contains load data in 2013.
+We forecast load for [400 buildings](https://data.mendeley.com/datasets/zm4f727vvr/1#file-a01cdaa0-340d-4ebf-8fe5-c59a53d8f6b0).
+The dataset contains electricity load data for 6031 residential customers in NEW South Wales for the calendar year 2013.
+We forecast the mean of load for 400 buildings.

 We execute the following code in Matlab language